TobiOlajumoke/aws-bootcamp-cruddur-2023/journal/week1.md

 ## What is Docker?
 Docker is a platform that allows you to create, run, and manage applications in containers.
 Containers are a lightweight and portable way to package and distribute software, along with all of its dependencies and configuration settings.
 It is a tool that allows you to create and manage lightweight, portable containers that can run your applications in any environment, without worrying about dependencies or other environmental factors.

+### Container
+A Docker container is a running instance of an image.
+Containers are isolated from the host system and from other containers, but can communicate with each other through a network.

 ### Dockerfile
 A Dockerfile is a text file that contains instructions for building a Docker image.
 It contains a series of commands that are executed one after the other to create an image.
 Here's an example of a simple Dockerfile: